Compared to some, my life is luxurious...but compared to others, I live in poverty. Both experiences—being rich and poor—offer perspective.

 - On the other hand, you have to earn at least $514,694 per year to be in the top 1%.

 So in order to be more financially comfortable, all a poor US citizen would need to do is move to a less-rich place...if they had a job that allowed remote work or skills and permits that guaranteed employment, if family was not a consideration, and if they could afford to move.
 That's a lot of big "ifs."
-Ask any recent immigrant and they'll tell you it's just not that easy.
+Ask any recent immigrant; they'll tell you it's just not that easy.

 So what's a "poor person" supposed to do?
-Maybe the first thing is look to at the bright side.
+Maybe the first thing is to look at the bright side.
 Is there really a bright side to poverty?
 Maybe, but it all depends on how you do it.

 Below, you'll find 17 possible benefits to poverty followed by 17 possible detriments to wealth.
 If you're not stinking rich, these lists might make you feel a little better about it.

 17 Possible Advantages of Being Poor

 1. Because You Always Have to Do It Yourself, You May Know How to Do More